Shahid Karimullah: Chief of Naval Staff

 In 2002, Vice-Admiral Karimullah was appointed Chief of Naval Staff and was promoted to four-star admiral in the Navy before taking the post.
 Admiral Karimullah superseded two senior naval officers, Vice-Admiral Taj Khattak, the Vice Chief of Naval Staff (VCNS), and Vice-Admiral G.Z.
-Malik, the commander of Submarine fleet– both officers were much senior to him.
-During this time, he engaged in talks with the Chinese Navy for a technology transfer of building the modern warships in Karachi.
+Malik, the commander of Submarine fleet.
+During this time, he engaged in talks with the Chinese Navy for a technology transfer for building modern warships in Karachi.

-As a response to the Agni-I missile test in 2002, Admiral Karimullah began advocating for acquiring the nuclear navy capability but denied of deploying nuclear arsenals on the Agosta 90B submarines.
-Admiral Karimullah ambiguously left the option open and quoted to news media that it would do so only if "forced to."
+As a response to the Agni-I missile test by India in 2002, Admiral Karimullah began advocating for acquiring the nuclear navy capability but denied deploying nuclear arsenals on the Agosta 90B submarines.
+Admiral Karimullah ambiguously left the option open and quoted to news media that Pakistan Navy would do so only if "forced to".

-In 2003, Admiral Karimullah again secretly pushed for the second strike capability in the government but publicly reiterated on the issue of nuclear weapons and announced that while no such immediate plans really existed, but he did stressed on the fact Pakistan would not hesitate to take such steps if it felt so compelled.
-He remained concerns of expansion of Indian Navy in the region and continued his secret push for acquiring of the modern weapon systems for the Navy.
+In 2003, Admiral Karimullah again secretly pushed the government for the second-strike capability but publicly reiterated that while no such immediate plans existed, Pakistan would not hesitate to take such steps if it felt so compelled.
+He remained concerned over the expansion of Indian Navy in the region and continued his secret push for acquiring modern weapon systems for the Navy.

 In 2004, he successfully negotiated with the U.S. Navy to induct the Navy in the combined maritime force to provide cooperation in regional maritime and security affair.
-Admiral Shahid Karimullah was notably bypassed by President Pervez Musharraf for the chairmanship for the Joint Chiefs of Staff Committee in October 2004.
+Admiral Karimullah was notably bypassed by President Pervez Musharraf for the chairmanship for the Joint Chiefs of Staff Committee in October 2004.
 Admiral Karimullah was the most senior-most four-star rank officer in the Pakistani military and was controversially superseded by the junior-most army general, Lieutenant-General Ehsan ul Haq.

 In 2005, he began pushing and vigorously lobbying in the government for the extension of Pakistan's seaborne border from 200 to 350 nautical miles for which the claim is to be submitted by May 2009 in accordance with provisions of UN Conventions on Laws of Seas of 1982.
 It was in 2015 when the borders were extended which pushed Pakistan's area of sea border to 50,000 square kilometres.

 Admiral Karimullah retired from the Navy in 2005 and handed over the command of the Navy to Admiral Afzal Tahir who also superseded Vice-Admiral Mohammad Haroon by President Musharraf.